Point of Sale

 Beyond integrated payment processing, most restaurant POS providers offer other in-house add-ons that help restaurateurs extend the capabilities of their POS system.

 Both TouchBistro and Squirrel Systems offer a few of the same add-on solutions, including gift cards, loyalty programs, and customer relationship management (CRM) software.

 TouchBistro takes the opposite approach to add-ons, and relies more on in-house solutions than third-party integration partners.
-In fact, TouchBistro has in-house add-ons for everything from reservations and online ordering, to KDS and self-serve kiosks.
+In fact, TouchBistro has in-house add-ons for everything from reservations and online ordering, to KDS and marketing.

 While third-party integrations may do the trick for some restaurants, in-house add-ons are generally considered the more preferable option.
 That’s because proprietary in-house solutions are specifically designed to sync directly with your POS system.
 This means there’s less risk of errors or data loss between the POS and the add-on solution.
 Not to mention, it’s much easier to get a hold of support for in-house solutions because there is just one number to call: your POS provider.
 With third-party integrations, getting a hold of support and fixing critical issues can be a more complicated and time-consuming process.

 In addition to in-house add-ons, most POS providers also offer integrations with select third-party partners.

 When you compare TouchBistro vs Squirrel head-to-head, you can see that both providers offer integrations for the following types of services:

 As mentioned above, Squirrel leans heavily on trusted third-party partners like ADP for payroll, Punchh for loyalty, and maegan for online ordering.
 Additionally, Squirrel is the only Strategic Partner and Authorized Reseller for QSR Automations in North America, which means if you use the Squirrel POS, you can take advantage of QSR Automations’ industry-leading KDS and recipe software.